swiftlang/swift/docs/TypeChecker.md

 **Conjunction**
   A constraint that is the conjunction of two or more other constraints.
-Typically used within a disjunction.
+We solve the first constraint first, and then the second, and so on, in order.
+Conjunctions are used to model multi-statement closures, as well as `if` and `switch` expressions, where type information flows in one direction only.

 **Disjunction**
   A constraint that is the disjunction of two or more constraints.
-Disjunctions are used to model different decisions that the solver could make, i.e., the sets of overloaded functions from which the solver could choose, or different potential conversions, each of which might resolve in a (different) solution.
+  Disjunctions are used to model overload sets, or different potential conversions, each of which might resolve in a (different) solution.

-**Archetype**
-  An archetype constraint requires that the constrained type be bound to an archetype.
-This is a very specific kind of constraint that is only used for calls to operators in protocols.

-**Class**
-  A class constraint requires that the constrained type be bound to a class type.

 **Self object of protocol**
-  An internal-use-only constraint that describes the conformance of a ``Self`` type to a protocol.
+  An internal-use-only constraint that describes the conformance of a `Self` type to a protocol.
 It is similar to a conformance constraint but "looser" because it allows a protocol type to be the self object of its own protocol (even when an existential type would not conform to its own protocol).

-**Dynamic lookup value**
-  A constraint that requires that the constrained type be DynamicLookup or an lvalue thereof.

 ### Constraint Generation